phdru/m_librarian/docs/command_line.rst

 Search and print a list of authors whose surname starts with "duck" and name starts with "mack", case insensitive.

-With one option `-d` it also prints database id.
+With one option `-v` it also prints database id.

 Book search